On this page:

 A provider must store all electronic forms, notices, documents, and other information in such a way that they can be reproduced and retrieved.
-A provider may use the paper form as a template for inputting stored data into the related fields and generating a hard copy.
-The hard copy of the electronic form does not need to be in the same format as the current paper form but should reflect what the student has submitted.
-The department can provide electronic versions of the design of the forms to providers who wish to use them.
+A provider may use the Government eCAF as a template for inputting stored data into the related fields and generating a hard copy.
+The hard copy of the electronic form does not need to be in the same format as the current eCAF but should reflect what the student has submitted.

 41.8 - Storage of data